liuk7071/wheremyfoodat.github.io/_posts/2021-9-6-floating-point-arithmetic-in-x86.md

 - EM=IM: Invalid operation mask
 - DAZ: Denormals are zeros
 -
-- EF=PE: Precision flag
+- EM=PE: Precision flag
-- EF=UE: Underflow flag
+- EM=UE: Underflow flag
-- EF=OE: Overflow flag
+- EM=OE: Overflow flag
-- EF=ZE: Division by zero flag
+- EM=ZE: Division by zero flag
-- EF=DE: Denormal flag
+- EM=DE: Denormal flag
-- EF=IE: Invalid operation flag
+- EM=IE: Invalid operation flag

 When an FPU exception occurs (eg division by 0), the corresponding flag bit is set.
 If the corresponding mask bit is set, the exception is handled automatically, producing a predefined (and often times usable) result, while allowing program execution to continue undisturbed.

 If the mask bit is not set, a software exception is fired to handle it.

-You can write MXCSR to memory using the instruction `STMXCSR m32`, or load a value from memory into it using `LDMXCSR m32`
+You can write MXSCR to memory using the instruction `STMXCSR m32`, or load a value from memory into it using `LDMXCSR m32`

 # ABI specifications